markusfleck/PARENT_GPU/README.md

 # 1) INSTALLATION AND TESTING

-  This code uses NVIDIA CUDA, so you need to make sure that your system supports this.
+  PARENT_GPU uses NVIDIA CUDA, so you need to make sure that your system supports this.
 The minimum requirements are CUDA 9.0 as well as a graphics card supporting CUDA compute capability 6.1.

-  The code was developed and tested on a GTX 1060 as well as a RTX 2060 Super, with CUDA 11.0 installed, Linux Mint 19.3 Tricia as the GNU/Linux operating system, libgromacs-dev version 2018.1-1, g++ version 7.5.0.
+  The code was developed and tested on a GTX 1060, GTX 1070 as well as a RTX 2060 Super, with CUDA 11.0 installed, Linux Mint 19.3 Tricia as the GNU/Linux operating system, libgromacs-dev version 2018.1-1, g++ version 7.5.0.
 If you run into issues, please consider sending me a bug report containing the according information as just given.